Our navigation and maritime science courses are accredited by the Maritime Coastguard Agency (MCA) and the Merchant Navy Training Board (MNTB)

 If you follow the accredited pathway there are higher thresholds to be achieved in modules and some assessments.
 Students who do not achieve, or do not wish to be, sponsored can still complete the unaccredited route which leads to a shore-based career.

 You would normally need sponsorship from a shipping company, or an MCA recognised training provider to achieve an unlimited certificate, due to the fact that the sea time requirement must be carried out on board merchant vessels.

-Although these courses are scheduled within our programme, they are provided by external training providers.
-The cost of these courses is not included in the University programme fees and must be covered by the student or sponsoring company.
+Although these courses are scheduled within our programme, some are provided by external training providers.
+The cost of these courses is usually covered by sponsoring company.

 Pre-Sea Courses (required before going to sea for the first time (carried out during year 1):